 DILV is one of several heart defects known as single (or common) ventricle defects.
 People with this condition generally have a large left ventricle (the pumping chamber of the heart that supplies the body with blood), and a small right ventricle (the pumping chamber that supplies the lungs with blood).

-However, in those with DILV, only the left lower heart chamber is developed, and both upper chambers carry blood into this ventricle.
+However, in people with DILV, only the left lower heart chamber is developed, and both upper chambers carry blood into this ventricle.
 This means that oxygen-rich blood mixes with oxygen-poor blood.
 The mixture is then pumped into both the body and the lungs.

-Double inlet left ventricle occurs in about 5 - 10 of 100,000 live births.
+Double inlet left ventricle is very rare.
+The exact cause is unknown.
 The problem most likely occurs early in the pregnancy, when the baby's heart develops.
-However, the exact cause of DILV is unknown.
+People with DILV often also have other heart problems, such as:

 Symptoms of DILV may include: